-MediaReactor Workstation (MRWS) integrates directly into Media Composer, Symphony and NewsCutter the same way, using Avid's AMA file access plug in system.
-The reader plug-in allows Media Composer to directly access a huge variety of file formats without translation.
+MediaReactor Workstation (MRWS) integrates directly into Media Composer, Symphony and NewsCutter the same way, using Avid's AMA file access plugin system.
+The reader plugin allows Media Composer to directly access a huge variety of file formats without translation.
 CINE, DPX, FHG, GEN, GFX, HDR, MPEG-2, MTS, MXF, OMF, V210, VPB, YUV and many other industry standard formats can be added as if they were native file formats.
-Even widely different variants of MXF are all supported: Avid, DCI, EditCAM, Harmonic, OP1a/Omneon, Panasonic-P2, Pinnacle, Quantel, Snell&Wilcox, and Sony MXF files can share the same bin and timeline seamlessly.
-Time code, multi-channel audio and metadata are all directly supported along with high quality video decoded in its native color format at up to 16 bits per component.
+Even wildly different variants of MXF are all supported: Avid, DCI, EditCAM, Harmonic, OP1a/Omneon, Panasonic-P2, Pinnacle, Quantel, Snell&Wilcox, and Sony MXF files can share the same bin and timeline seamlessly.
+Time code, multi-channel audio and metadata are all directly supported, along with high quality video decoded in its native color format at up to 16 bits per component.
 Within each of the file formats, all industry standard codecs are supported including AVCi, DNxHD, DVHD/50/25, HDCam-SR, JPEG, JPEG-2000, MPEG-1, MPEG-2, MPEG-4, h.264/AVC, XDCam, Bayer pattern, ProRes, YCbCr 8/10/16, and RGB 8/10/16.
 Native QuickTime codecs within the system are also supported.

 Drastic DDR for Media Composer

 The Titan series Drastic DDRs use MediaReactor Workstation to integrate with Media Composer, Symphony and NewsCutter.
 The DDR allows one or more channels of HD-SDI to be recorded to disk in AVCi, DVHD, DNxHD, Uncompressed, or other supported compression type.
-These files can be used directly for editing in Media Composer, either by recording in a natively supported format (MOV, MXF, AVI, etc), or by reading them with the MRWS plug in.
+These files can be used directly for editing in Media Composer, either by recording in a natively supported format (MOV, MXF, AVI, etc), or by reading them with the MRWS plugin.
 The most interesting feature of this combination is live record editing.
-While the file is recording and still open in the Drastic DDR, Media Composer can use MRWS to open and start editing and reading the live recording file.
+While the file is recording and still open in the Drastic DDR, Media Composer can use MRWS to open and start editing the live recording file.
 All the material recorded up to about a second before the current time is available for editing, review and export.
-As the live event goes on, more material becomes available automatically with no intervention necessary by either operator.
-Multi-channel recordings, like the ones controlled by SyncControl Pro, means multi-camera editing can be started during the event.
+As the live event goes on, more material becomes available automatically with no intervention necessary by the operator.
+Multi-channel recordings, like the ones controlled by Net-X-Code Server, means multi-camera editing can be started during the event.
 Once the recorded event finishes, the last few edits can be made, and the production can be ready without unnecessary delay.